DistrictDataLabs/yellowbrick/paper/paper.md

 ![Regression Model Tuning](figures/regression.png)

 Regression models hypothesize some underlying function influenced by noise whose central tendency can be inferred.
-The `PredictionError` shows the relationship of actual to predicted values, giving a sense of heteroskedasticity in the target, or regions of more or less error as predictions deviate from the 45 degree line.
-The `ResidualsPlot` shows the relationship of error in the training and test data and can also show regions of increased variability.
+The `PredictionError` visualizer shows the relationship of actual to predicted values, giving a sense of heteroskedasticity in the target, or regions of more or less error as predictions deviate from the 45 degree line.
+The `ResidualsPlot` shows the relationship of error in the training and test data and can also show regions of increased variability in the predictive model.

 ![Classification Model Tuning](figures/classification.png)

-Classifier analysis focuses on the precision and recall of the model against individual classes.
-The `ClassificationReport` allows for rapid comparison between models in a visual heatmap of these metrics.
-The `DiscriminationThreshold` for binary classifiers shows how adjusting the threshold for positive classification may influence precision and recall globally, as well as the number of points that may require manual checking for stricter determination.
+Classification analysis focuses on the precision and recall of the model's prediction of individual classes.
+The `ClassificationReport` visualizer allows for rapid comparison between models as a visual heatmap of these metrics.
+The `DiscriminationThreshold` visualizer for binary classifiers shows how adjusting the threshold for positive classification may influence precision and recall globally, as well as the number of points that may require manual checking for stricter determination.

 ![Clustering Model Tuning](figures/clustering.png)

 Searching for structure in unlabelled data can be challenging because evaluation is largely qualitative.
-When using K-Means models, choosing K has a large impact on the quality of the analysis; `KElbowVisualizer` can help select the best K given computational constraints, and `SilhouetteVisualizer` shows relationships of points in each cluster relative to other clusters.
+When using K-Means models, choosing K has a large impact on the quality of the analysis; the `KElbowVisualizer` can help select the best K given computational constraints.
+The `SilhouetteVisualizer` shows the relationship of points in each cluster relative to other clusters and gives an overview of the composition and size of each cluster which may hint at how models group similar data points.

 ![Hyperparameter Tuning](figures/hyperparameter_tuning.png)

-Yellowbrick offers several other techniques for hyperparameter tuning, for instance `AlphaSelection` and `LearningCurve`, which help diagnose model error due to bias and variance, and demonstrate the impact of tuning.
+Yellowbrick also offers several other techniques for hyperparameter tuning.
+Model and regression-specific `AlphaSelection` visualizers help identify the impact of regularization on linear models and the influence of complexity on the trade-off between error due to bias or variance.
+More generally, the `LearningCurve` visualizer shows how sensitive models are to the amount of data the model is trained on.

 Yellowbrick includes many more visualizations, intended to fit directly into the machine learning workflow, and many more are being added in each new release.
 From text analysis-specific visualizations to missing data analysis, to a `contrib` module that focus on other machine learning libraries, Yellowbrick has tools to facilitate all parts of hypothesis driven development.
 The source code for Yellowbrick has been archived to Zenodo and the most recent version can be obtained with the linked DOI: [@zenodo].